ollyholly/robotic-hoover-tech-test/README.md

 ## Planning

 ### To Do

 - Start with hardcoded input
-- Initialise a grid
-- Initialise a hoover with a starting position, a dirt map & driving instructions.
+- Initialise a hoover with room dimensions, starting position, a dirt patch map & driving instructions.
 - Hoover can move NWSE and its position changes
 - Hoover moves based on the provided driving instructions
 - When hoover reaches a wall and moves towards it, hoover position doesn't change